yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/_index.md

 ## xCluster configurations

-YugabyteDB Anywhere supports the following xCluster replication configurations:
+YugabyteDB Anywhere supports the following replication configurations:

-- Transactional YSQL replication
+- Transactional YSQL
-- Non-transactional YCQL/YSQL replication
+- Non-transactional YCQL/YSQL
-- Non-transactional bidirectional replication
+- Non-transactional bidirectional

 For YSQL databases, transactional is recommended.
 This mode guarantees atomicity and consistency of transactions.
 The target universe is made read-only in this mode.
 If the target universe needs to support write operations, YSQL replication can be configured to use the non-transactional mode.
 However, this comes at the expense of SQL ACID guarantees.
 For more information on the inconsistencies that can arise with non-transactional YSQL, refer to [Inconsistencies affecting transactions](../../../architecture/docdb-replication/async-replication/#inconsistencies-affecting-transactions).

-For YCQL databases, only the non-transactional replication is supported.
+For YCQL databases, only non-transactional replication is supported.

 Bidirectional replication refers to setting up xCluster replication between two YSQL databases or YCQL tables on different universes in both directions, so that writes on either database or table can be replicated to the other database or table.
 Certain xCluster management operations need special attention in this case.
 See [Bidirectional replication](bidirectional-replication/).